sysel/Nette-Database-MyISAM/README.md

 Nette Database MySQL MyISAM driver
 ==================================

-Nette Database doesn't support MySQL MyISAM tables by default because thi database storage doesn't store informations about foreign keys.
-Unfortunately, there are still servers which does support only MyISAM storage tables because they consume more system resources.
-This driver enables you to used Nette database on those servers.
+Nette Database doesn't support MySQL MyISAM tables by default because this database storage doesn't store information about foreign keys.
+Unfortunately, there are still servers which support only MyISAM storage tables because they don't consume too many system resources.
+This driver enables you to use Nette database on those servers.

 ## Requirements